 What is Quartz?

-In the last decade, natural stones like granite, marble etc were the most popupar choice for kitchen countertops.
+In the last decade, natural stones like granite, marble, etc were the most popular choice for kitchen countertops.
 But now engineered quartz is providing to be a tough competitor to them.
-Quartz is found in plenty of the earth crust and is an inexpensive gemstone.
+Quartz is found in plenty of the earth’s crust and is an inexpensive gemstone.
 Quartz countertops are growing rapidly in popularity.

-The combination of resin and quartz make these slabs nonporous unlike any other and this is a big boost to the kitchen hygiene as they can be kept 99.9% bacteria and mold free.
-Because they are nonporous they also don’t need to be sealed and treated unlike granite and marble which need regular sealing. .
-They do not undergo any corrosion from cooking oils, liquids and most houshold cleaning products, because of their nonporous structure.
+The combination of resin and quartz makes these slabs nonporous unlike any other and this is a big boost to kitchen hygiene as they can be kept 99.9% bacteria and mold-free.
+Because they are nonporous they also don’t need to be sealed and treated, unlike granite and marble which need regular sealing. .
+They do not undergo any corrosion from cooking oils, liquids, and most household cleaning products, because of their nonporous structure.

-The dazzling range of colors these slabs are available in, is what endears them to most homeowners, it adds a zing to their kitchens.
-They are almost unbreakable their durability had prompted many manufacturers to provide warranties sometimes in the range 10-15 years, which was unheard of before with stones like granite.
-Incase of replacement or add on to kitchens the likelihood of finding the same color/pattern is very likely compared to granite.
+The dazzling range of colors these slabs are available in is what endears them to most homeowners, it adds a zing to their kitchens.
+They are almost unbreakable their durability had prompted many manufacturers to provide warranties sometimes in the range of 10-15 years, which was unheard of before with stones like granite.
+In case of replacement or add-on to kitchens, the likelihood of finding the same color/pattern is very likely compared to granite.